 A montage of sexualised images of women in advertising

 The purpose of these montages is to be a sounding board for discussions about the impact of such imagery on body image in wider society.

 A few of the interviewees mention that they were sexual abuse survivors.
 This is not elaborated upon but used to explain the impact this experience has had on their worldview.

 An interviewee discussing how she had suicidal thoughts and overcame those thoughts with positive thinking

 She describes wanting to “end it” but does not go into gratuitous details and does not discuss the mechanics of suicide in any way.

 For the reasons outlined above, it is clear that a degree of maturity may be necessary to properly appreciate the views expressed in Embrace.

-I would recommend that 10+ would be an ideal age to see Embrace but if your 10 or 11 year old is still unaware of body image issues and the damage they can do then I would consider waiting until they were old enough to fully understand the gravity of Embrace’s message.
-Embrace is a great conversation starter for family discussions about body image and if you feel that your child is not old enough to see this film then we encourage you to see the film with your partner and friends and to then bring home those messages and discussions from Embrace that you can relay to your children in a comfortable and age-appropriate way.
+I would recommend that 10+ would be an ideal age to see Embrace but if your 10 or 11-year-old is still unaware of body image issues and the damage they can do, then I would consider waiting until they were old enough to fully understand the gravity of Embrace’s message.
+Embrace is a great conversation starter for family discussions about body image and if you feel that your child is not old enough to see this film then we encourage you to see the film with your partner and friends.
+You can then bring home those messages and discussions from Embrace to relay to your children in a comfortable and age-appropriate way.